 I am a great fan of film noir but I’ve just scraped the surface of all there is to see in the genre.
 I’ve tackled most of the classics but am just now making my way through some of the lesser-knowns.
 This book of essays about noir has given me a long list of other films to see.
-It's a bit of an academic read, but it really digs deep into the genre and tries to understand what exactly makes a noir a noir.
-I wrote a full review of the book here.
+It’s a bit of an academic read, but it really digs deep into the genre and tries to understand what exactly makes a noir a noir.
+I wrote a full review.

 Earth from Saturn